 Assets in consumer loan securitizations are typically short- to medium-term (i.e., two to six years) amortizing loans to individuals that either banks or finance companies originated.
 Loans are usually unsecured, and the average loan size is relatively small.4 Pools generally contain a large number of loans with little obligor concentration.
-Typical loan characteristics vary by region and could entail specific additional risks; see Appendix 3 for a description of two particular loan types that have been securitized in Italy, Cessione del Quinto (CDQ) and Delegazione di Pagamento (DP), and Appendix 4 for a description of installment sales loans typically securitized in Japan.
+Typical loan characteristics vary by region and could entail specific additional risks; see Appendix 3 for a description of two particular loan types that have been securitized in Italy, Cessione del Quinto (CDQ) and Delegazione di Pagamento (DP) and Appendix 4 for a description on consumer loans originated via marketplace lending platforms.